-From 1st April 2014 all Appraisees should be appraised in accordance with a rolling structured timetable.
-Each Appraisee will be required to complete an Appraisal during a four month period as determined by their GMC revalidation due date (in particular the month).
+Within Secondary Care appraisees (other than non training Clinical Fellows) should be appraised in accordance with a rolling structured timetable.
+Each appraisee will be required to complete an appraisal during a four month period as determined by their GMC revalidation due date (in particular the month).
 The appraisal phasing system operates as follows:

 Phase 0: If a doctor commences employment within the Board on or after the 1st November in any given appraisal year, and they are not due to revalidate during that appraisal year, they will not be expected to complete an appraisal for that appraisal year, and will fall into their phasing window for the following appraisal year.

 The appraisal completion deadline for Clinical Fellows is dependent on their contract end date.
 Clinical Fellows with contracts ending in February should complete their appraisal by the end of January, and those with contracts ending in August, should complete their appraisal between April – July.